The overall message of this essay is about returning to a more spiritual way of life that is less

-Most cultures would, nonetheless, endeavor to preserve and promote spiritual practices that would offset materialism in order to maintain some balance.
-There is usually a natural understanding amongst spiritual leaders in all cultures that by abandoning spirituality completely, people could ‘lose their heads’ in materialism – and that would be especially true in a material age.
+Most traditional cultures would, nonetheless, endeavor to preserve and promote spiritual practices that would offset materialism in order to maintain some balance.
+There is usually a natural understanding amongst spiritual leaders in all cultures that by abandoning spirituality completely, people could ‘lose their heads’ in materialism (and that would be especially true in a material age).
 Should that happen, sufficient internal moral codes to limit external material excesses would disappear.

 Disconnected Material Growth

 Material growth, accomplished with restraint and within an environmentally conscious framework, would require maintaining a connection with the natural environment, but the concept of modern progress in itself depends to a large extent on moving away from nature.
-Urbanization and modernization go hand-in-hand, which means that physical removal from nature is usually followed by intellectual removal from nature – and vice versa.
+Urbanization and modernization go hand-in-hand, which means that physical removal from the natural environment is usually followed by intellectual removal from nature – and vice versa.

 The Power of Modernization

-Bearing physical constraints in mind would always be the wise thing to do, especially when moving away from nature; however, maintaining such an equilibrium when almost permanently isolated from nature may be easier said than done.
+Bearing physical constraints in mind would always be the wise thing to do, especially when moving away from nature; however, maintaining such an equilibrium when almost permanently isolated from the natural environment may be easier said than done.